gaurav0903/M2_MusicPlayer/1_Requirements/README.md

+#Requirements

 ## Description of Project

 Here I implemented a Simple Music Player using Java and OOPs.

-1. By Pressing 1 you can play NEXT SONG.
+1.By Pressing 1 you can play NEXT SONG.

 2.By Pressing 2 you can play PREVIOUS SONG.